“To love is to accept the rites of grief.” -Francis Weller

 Is Grief Massage for me?

 Grief is a wide and deep sea, and experiences of grief cannot be ranked.
 I do not judge your grief.
-As such, this work is not limited to bereavement.
+As such, this work is not limited to bereavement or any one type of grief.
 Life brims with the waters of grief: The death of a loved one or someone close, a beloved animal’s passing, an ended relationship, the loss of childhood, aching memories of times past, nature’s haunting, shifting cycles.
 What is grief to you is welcomed in my safe space.

 How is Grief Massage different than regular massage?